woboq/tr/README.md

    string literal.
  * The macro can do rust-style formatting.
 This makes it possible to re-order the arguments in the translations.
  * `Hello {}` or `Hello {0}` or Hello `Hello {name}` works.
- * Currently, the default backend is using the [`gettext-rs`](https://crates.io/crates/gettext-rs) crate, but this could be changed to [`gettext`](https://crates.io/crates/gettext) in the future.
+ * Currently, the default backend uses the [`gettext-rs`](https://crates.io/crates/gettext-rs) crate, but this could be changed to [`gettext`](https://crates.io/crates/gettext) in the future.
- * Plurals is handled by gettext, which supports the different plurals forms of several languages.
+ * Plurals are handled by gettext, which support the different plurals forms of several languages.

 ## Future plans